 Juvenile Bunions 101: The Difference Between Children vs Adult Bunions

-A bunion is a foot deformity in which your big toes flex inward, causing a bony bump to form at the base of the toe joint.
+Yes, kids get bunions— these bunions are also called juvenile or pediatric bunions.
+A bunion is a foot deformity in which your big toe flexes inward, causing a bony bump to form at the base of the toe joint.
+It’s important to note that kids can also get the type of bunion that grows on the small toe, a tailor’s bunion.

-While both adults and children were likely born with problems with the shape of their foot or deformity in the ligaments of the metatarsophalangeal joint, posture or footwear play a huge role in exasperating these issues into bunions.
+While both adults and children are often born with issues related to the shape of their feet or deformities in the ligaments of the metatarsophalangeal joint, posture and the type of footwear can add to these issues and turn them into bunions.

 Adults who wear heels— or other ill-fitting shoes that are too tight or staining— can form bunions (or hammertoes!) over time, whereas children with bunions likely don’t have this problem.

-Oftentimes, adult cases of bunions are the result of poor, chronic footwear choices, while juvenile bunions are mostly always due to a genetic predisposition.
+Adult cases of bunions are often the result of poor, chronic footwear choices, while juvenile bunions are mostly due to a genetic predisposition.

-Less often, but in some cases, children bunions may be caused from juvenile rheumatoid arthritis or neuromuscular disorders like cerebral palsy or low muscle tone like Down Syndrome.
+Less often, but in some cases, children’s bunions may be caused by juvenile rheumatoid arthritis or neuromuscular disorders like cerebral palsy or low muscle tone like Down Syndrome.

-For chronic adult suffers, surgery is often the best corrective measure.
+For chronic adult bunion sufferers, surgery is often the best corrective measure.
 Though custom-fitted shoes or inserts can help to relieve pain, they won’t “fix” the deformity.

 The foot doesn’t stop growing until a child typically reaches 15 or 16 years old.
 Because children’s feet haven’t reached maturity, surgery is often not considered.
-A podiatrist will not want to risk affecting the bone’s growth and may have to perform surgery again after the bones and joints fully develop.
+A podiatrist will not want to risk affecting the bone’s growth or having to perform surgery again after the bones and joints fully develop.

 For this reason, a foot care specialist will likely offer a few short-term solutions to see if the matter corrects itself as the child’s feet change and grow.

-A podiatrist will advise fitting your child into roomier shoes or custom orthotics to match their foot shape, recommend wearing a splint at night to help straighten the bone, help to establish a regular stretching routine to strengthen the muscles and establish a better gait and more.
+A podiatrist will advise fitting your child into roomier shoes or custom orthotics to match their foot shape, recommend wearing a splint at night to help straighten the bone, help establish a regular foot yoga and stretching routine to strengthen the muscles (and establish a better gait), and more.

 Although your child’s foot structure needs time to develop throughout their teens, early diagnosis and preventative treatment can help to eliminate future foot problems.

 If you suspect your child may have juvenile bunions, don’t wait.
-Come in for an appointment now before a couple more years of strain leads to a need for surgery later.
+Schedule an appointment with Foot & Ankle Group today.

 Categorized in: